| Table

 Benezet and shopkeeper-turned-abolitionist John Woolman found themselves

 in position to influence Yearly Meeting policy.
+In 1754,

 the Philadelphia Yearly Meeting published Woolman’s essay Some